greenplum-db/gpdb-archive/gpdb-doc/markdown/analytics/pl_container.html.md

 The container connection is closed by closing the Greenplum Database session that started the container, and the container shuts down.

-### <a id="section_d32_nv1_rqb"></a>About PL/Container 3 Beta

-PL/Container version 3 Beta:

--   Reduces the number of processes created by PL/Container, in order to save system resources.
--   Supports more containers running concurrently.
--   Includes improved log messages to help diagnose problems.
--   Supports the `DO` command \(anonymous code block\).

-PL/Container 3 is currently a Beta feature, and provides only a Beta R Docker image for running functions; Python images are not yet available.
-Save and uninstall any existing PL/Container software before you install PL/Container 3 Beta.

 ## <a id="topic3"></a>Install PL/Container

 This topic includes how to: